jpt262/jpSample/README.md

  * Plants: Green squares.
 Immobile lifeform.
 Each lifeform in this population has a given probability to generate progeny.
 Although each is assigned a sex, it reproduces regardless of gender.
 Takes no food and does not die until eaten.
 Provides 100 energy to predator.

  * Gazelles: Blue squares.
 Mobile animal.
 Feeds off of plants only.
 At birth, is assigned random position, and X/Y velocities.
 Dies when out of energy (decreases by half a point every fifty milliseconds) or when eaten by predator.
-Does not eat if at or above max energy.
 Reproduces depending on energy level, gender, and chance once it crosses pathes with another animal of same species and opposite sex.

  * Lions: Red squares.
 Mobile animal.
 Feeds off of gazelles only.
 Also has random physics properties at birth.
 Has 300 energy at birth and decreases half a point every animation cycle (50ms).
 Reproduces depending on energy level, gender, and chance once it crosses pathes with another animal of same species and opposite sex.